 They even include an easy guide for choosing the right wood pellets for every occasion.

-If you want to smoke the best meals, you also need a Z Grills pellet smoker.
-We offer models for everyone from the affordable pellet grills 450-550 series to the high-end pellet grills 1000 series.
+You also need a Z Grills pellet smoker to smoke the best meals.
+We offer models for everyone from the affordable Z Grills 450-550 series to the high-end pellet grills 1000 series.
 Whether you’re a novice cook without much experience or an expert grill master, there is a Z Grill pellet smoker out there for you that will deliver authentic wood-fired flavor with precise temperature control.

 Since filet mignon and New York strip steaks are so different, they require different cooking methods.
-Check out these recipes if you want to make the best steak you’ve ever tried smoked on the pellet grill.
+Check out these recipes to make the best steak you’ve ever tried smoked on the pellet grill.